hcoco1/Phase1_app/README.md

 #### Project Pitch

 **World Population Dashboard (WPD)** is an HTML/CSS/JS app that accesses data from a web service (https://world-population-dashboard.onrender.com/countries).
-WPD returns a collection of countries.
-Each object has six attributes (country, area_in_Square_Kilometers, population, flagUrl, and message).
-The App fetches all the data as soon the browser load.
-Also, users can search for a specific country using an HTML form and sort the collection by their properties.
+A json() file was created from free internet data and deployed in a web server.
+WPD returns a collection of countries, and the App fetches all data as soon as the browser loads.
+Users can search for a country using an HTML form and sort the collection by properties.
 Moreover, users can add a new country.
 Finally, users can leave personalized messages on the text box input.

 ---